Update: January 13, 2020 (original release date: September 27, 2019)

 National Gallery of Art Celebrates 500th Anniversary of Raphael's Death in Exhibition on View February 16 through June 14, 2020

-Washington, DC—Raphael (1483–1520) was the first and greatest figure in the modern classical tradition of Western art.
-In celebration of the 500th anniversary of his death, the National Gallery of Art will present 26 prints and drawings from its own collection of works by Raphael’s contemporaries as well as four drawings by the Renaissance master himself.
+Washington, DC—Raphael (1483–1520) is recognized by many as the foremost figure of the classical tradition in Western painting.
+In celebration of the 500th anniversary of his death, the National Gallery of Art will present 26 prints and drawings from its own collection of works by Raphael’s contemporaries that includes four drawings by the Renaissance master himself.
 Raphael and His Circle will convey the complexity, range, and immediate influence of his style as it became the standard for aesthetic excellence in Western art.
 The exhibition will be on view from February 16 through June 14, 2020.

 Several major exhibitions have been organized to mark the 500th anniversary of Raphael’s death.
-The Gallery will lend several important works to these exhibitions while offering its own homage through this exhibition and the continuing permanent display of its five paintings by Raphael—the largest and most important group outside of Europe.
+The Gallery offers its own homage through this exhibition and the display of its paintings by Raphael—the largest and most important group outside of Europe.
 The Galleria Nazionale delle Marche inaugurates the year’s tribute with an exhibition in his hometown of Urbino (Raphael and His Friends of Urbino, October 3, 2019–January 19, 2020).
-The celebration continues with exhibitions at the Scuderie del Quirinale, Rome, and the National Gallery, London (The Credit Suisse Exhibition: Raphael, October 3, 2020–January 24, 2021).
+The celebration continues with exhibitions at the Scuderie del Quirinale, Rome (Raffaello, March 5–June 2, 2020), and the National Gallery, London (The Credit Suisse Exhibition: Raphael, October 3, 2020–January 24, 2021).
+The Gallery will loan The Alba Madonna (c.
+1510) to the Scuderie del Quirinale, Rome as well as Bindo Altoviti (c.
+1515) and A Marble Horse on the Quirinal Hill (c.
+1513) to the National Gallery, London, in honor of this anniversary.
 At the Veneranda Biblioteca Ambrosiana, Milan, a newly conserved preparatory cartoon (c.
 1508) for the Vatican fresco School of Athens (1509) is on view.
 The Victoria and Albert Museum, London, will be highlighting their set of seven full-scale cartoons by Raphael for tapestries.

 The exhibition is organized by the National Gallery of Art, Washington.